Faizan-Kh/Faizan-Kh/README.md

-# 💫 I'm Faizan:
+# 💫 Hey There,
-Hello!
 I'm currently diving into the world of MERN Stack development and expanding my skills with Next.js.
 You can find me on various social platforms, and I'm well-versed in a wide range of technologies, from C and JavaScript to React and MongoDB.
 Check out my GitHub for more insights into my contributions and projects!

 ## 🌐 Socials: